AlaSQL/alasql/README.md

 ### AlaSQL ♥ Google Spreadsheets

 AlaSQL can query data directly from a Google spreadsheet.
-A good "partnership" for easy editing and powerfull data manipulation.
+A good "partnership" for easy editing and powerful data manipulation.
 See more about [Google Spreadsheets and AlaSQL in the wiki](https://github.com/agershun/alasql/wiki/Google-Spreadsheets)

 ### Miss a feature?
 Take charge and [add your idea](http://feathub.com/agershun/alasql/features/new) or [vote for your favorite feature](http://feathub.com/agershun/alasql) to be implemented: